jayemerson/STV/README.md

 #
 Although there are many ways of counting single transferable votes, this package supports only two quota methods and two surplus reallocation methods.
 We welcome collaboration as we expand the vote count method options.

-# Jay's Github notes (becasue I can never remember...)
+# Jay's Github notes (because I can never remember...)

 After creating the public repository on GitHib, essentially empty with only `README.md`, I cloned to my laptop: